jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 ![Lifting weights for boxing](/assets/images/drafts/ed-latimore-lifting-weights.jpg "Lifting weights for boxing"){: width="500" height="558"}

 In theory, weight training is an excellent idea.
-In application, it almost always negates a fighter’s abilities.
+In application, it almost always negates your boxing abilities.

 In terms of health, fitness, and athleticism, there is no downside to weight training.
 I don’t want people to think I’m saying that boxing is somehow immune to the myriad benefits of weight training.